Introduction

 Adaptability

-Quick adaption to new problem domains and applying knowledge to unfamiliar challenges.
+Quick adaption to new problem domains and applying existing knowledge to unfamiliar challenges.

 Debugging & Optimization